Atchaya-ECE/Hamming-Shannon_fano/README.md

 Show that by drawing the tree diagram, and
 Calculate the average code word length, entropy, variance, redundancy, and efficiency.
 # Tools Required:
-  * Google collab with computer
+  * Google colab with computer
 # Program:
 # HUFFMAN CODING
 ```